userfrosting/learn/03.installation/01.environment/01.native/docs.md

 ### Clone the UserFrosting repository

-The best way to initially set up UserFrosting in your local environment is by using git to **clone** the main UserFrosting repository.
+Use git to clone the userfrosting repo into a new folder.
+(If you're already using Homestead, you're in the right place, start here.)
 In your development directory:

 ```bash
 $ git clone https://github.com/userfrosting/UserFrosting.git userfrosting
 ```

 >>>>>> Note the `userfrosting` at the end of the command.
-This means `git` will create new `userfrosting` subdirectory inside the current lcoation.
+This means `git` will create new `userfrosting` subdirectory inside the current location.
 You can change `userfrosting` to whatever you like.

 ### Set directory permissions

+UserFrosting needs to be able to write to the following directories:

+- `/app/cache`
+- `/app/logs`
+- `/app/sessions`

-Make sure that `/app/cache`, `/app/logs`, and `/app/sessions` are writable by your webserver.
-See [File System Permissions](/installation/requirements/basic-stack#file-system-permissions) for help with this.
+Set your system permissions so that the group under which your webserver runs has read and write permissions for these directories.
+See [File System Permissions](/installation/requirements/basic-stack#FileSystemPermissions) for help with this.

 ## Install PHP dependencies